vanjac/interactive/README.md

 Interactive projects that are too small/specific to be their own repository.

-For online interactive things I have a [Web Apps](http://vanjac.github.io/webapps/) section on my GitHub Pages site.
+I have other online interactive things on my [GitHub Pages site](http://vanjac.github.io/).

 Most of these were made for a specific purpose, but I've tried to make them simple enough to customize and adapt to your own purposes.